Our Story

 • Each handler/pet team brings unique skills to share their kindness and affection

-• Ex: Performing tricks, snuggling, playing ball, listening or just being close
+• Ex: Performing tricks, snuggling, listening or just being close

 • Unconditional love and acceptance is common through all